ankihg/tscript/README.md

 ```

 ## Type assertions
-Allows you to tell the compiler that this variable is a different type than it is currently thinks it is
+Allows you to tell the compiler that this variable is a different type than it currently thinks it is

 ## Interfaces
 You can make your own types by defining Interfaces